 Computerized sewing machines offer much more functionality but are also much more expensive!

 With a computerized machine, you can often sew with buttons and use an LCD screen to select your stitch parameters.
 Some computerized machines even allow you to edit and save stitch patterns.

 3. Included Presser Feet

-Presser feet hold the fabric in place when you sew.
+Presser feet hold fabric in place when you sew.

 All sewing machines include a general zigzag foot, allowing you to sew a straight and zigzag stitch.
 This is enough for most sewing projects.

 More presser feet like a quilting foot, walking foot, overcasting foot, blind hem foot, or even a narrow hem foot can expand your sewing options, too.

-While it’s nice to purchase a sewing machine that includes your desired feet, just know that you can always buy additional presser feet for most machines.
+While purchasing a sewing machine that includes your desired feet is nice, just know that you can always buy additional presser feet for most machines.

 4. Stitches and Buttonholes

 Consider how many built-in stitches and what types you want.